42-AI/42ai_autonomous_cars/get_data/README.md

 contains the new labels as well as the labels that will be deleted (this is done thanks to a field "to_delete" that is added in the picture label format).

-All you need to do now is to use the `upload_to_db.py` scripts to upload the labels json file created with the Django UI.
+All you need to do now is using the `upload_to_db.py` scripts to upload the labels json file created with the Django UI.
 The script will upload the new labels and, for each label with the field "to_delete" set to True, delete the associated picture from S3 and the label from ES (the picture will only be deleted if no other label in the database is associated with it).
 Note that this will not delete from the database the original labels (the ones you download to be edited in Django).
 If